"I wanted to show white people, you don't know everything about black culture." ¹

 More than just a show documenting a rise to fame story à la Entourage, it's very much about the Atlanta hip-hop subculture while never shying from the daily problems young black man face in terms of class and race.
 Atlanta is totally appealing and even comments on Glover's status as an entry-point for hip, young white America into black culture riffing on his friendly image and perception while cementing his credibility (not that he ever needed to).

 Described as "Twin Peaks with rappers" by Glover, Atlanta embraces the weird with sophisticated humour and imaginative detours in its loose but purposeful structure.
 The second episode takes place almost entirely in a police station and holding cell as the show deftly comments on African-American sexuality, violence, and social class.
 There's a purposeful surrealism that gives the show such a magical feeling sense of place.

 "I just keep losing."What ultimately makes Atlanta so successful and appealing as a piece of contemporary television is its exploration of young men earnestly trying to better their lives.
 It's both universal in spirit and completely specific to the lives of black men in the South.
 The show has a laid-back, slow burn narrative rich with composition in its location and setting.
-Clearly, both the story and city of Atlanta is a home for Glover and the show expresses that splendidly.
+Clearly, both the story and city of Atlanta is a home for Glover and the show expresses that sentiment splendidly.

 Atlanta's ten-episode season premieres Tuesday night on FX.

 More | YVArcade / 2011 / 2014 / Indiewire / Vox / Vulture